 Rules of confidentiality do not apply within the MDT, allowing for full and appropriate sharing of information.
 MDT members are bound by laws of confidentiality not to release information beyond the MDT and, if applicable, the court.
 [WV Code 49-5D-3]

-If you wish to participate in a Treatment MDT for a particular student, notify the CPS worker of your interest.
-You may request release time to participate in a MDT meeting involving a student.
+If you wish to participate in a Treatment MDT for a particular child, notify the CPS worker of your interest.